Man wanted in 2013 slaying of Loomis guard Hector Trochez is finally captured in Texas

 The feds, at this stage, have released the most details about Ofomata and George.

-They singled out Ofomata as the man who fired the bullet that killed Trochez, and state-level authorities in New Orleans have separately charged him with the 2008 killings of a couple at a 7th Ward car repair shop.
+They singled out Ofomata as the man who fired the bullet that killed Trochez, and local authorities have separately charged him with the 2008 killings of a couple at a 7th Ward car repair shop.

-As for George, he allegedly took part in a December 2007 armored car robbery that unfolded less than a mile from where Trochez was slain, among other things.
+George also is accused of taking part in a December 2007 armored car robbery less than a mile from where Trochez was later slain.
 In that earlier hold-up, a shootout between the robbers and a guard erupted as well.
-Yet no one was slain, and the statute of limitations to prosecute the case expired before charges had been filed, the feds said.
+However, no one was killed, and the statute of limitations to prosecute the robbery case expired before charges had been filed.

-In federal court in October, one man pleaded guilty, and two others were convicted of roles in McBride’s slaying during a jury trial.
-Prosecutors didn’t pursue the death penalty against any of those defendants, with McBride having been inadvertently killed by a colleague who had exchanged gunfire with the robbers.
+In federal court in October, one man pleaded guilty and two others were convicted of roles in McBride’s slaying.
+Prosecutors didn’t pursue the death penalty against any of those defendants.
+They said McBride was inadvertently killed by a colleague who exchanged gunfire with the robbers.

 Nearly 17 years for man who admitted to deadly New Orleans armored truck robbery, implicating others